 Project Overview

-In October 2021, NEET Southwest was awarded to construct a new approximately 94 circuit miles of 345 kV transmission facilities from the Wolf Creek substation in Coffey County, Kansas to the Blackberry substation in Jasper County, Missouri.
-NEET Southwest finances, develops, constructs, owns, operates and maintains the Wolf Creek-Blackberry 345-kilovolt (kV) transmission project.
-The project requires regulatory approval in both Kansas and Missouri.
-Assuming timely regulatory approvals, the project is expected to be in-service in January 2025 and NEET Southwest will become a transmission-owning member in SPP.
+In October 2021, NEET Southwest was awarded the construction of a new approximately 92-mile 345 kV transmission line from the Wolf Creek substation in Coffey County, Kansas to the Blackberry substation in Jasper County, Missouri.
+NEET Southwest finances, develops, constructs, owns, operates and maintains the Wolf Creek-Blackberry 345 kV transmission project.
+The project received regulatory approvals and construction is anticipated to begin soon.
+NEET Southwest anticipates that the line will be in service by early 2025.

 The project is part of the 2019 Integrated Transmission Plan approved by SPP in October 2019 to address the need for a more reliable and cost-effective grid.
 This project will reduce congestion and provide market efficiencies and benefits to ratepayers.